cube-drone/blog2025/hugosite/content/posts/2024/short_fiction/index.md

 draft = false
 categories = ["writing"]
-tags = ["rt0", "tarot", "three of swords", "ace of cups", "knight of wands", "seven of wands", "ten of cups", "page of swords", "eight of wands", "two of cups", "i am bad at naming things"]
+tags = ["rt0", "tarot", "three of swords", "ace of cups", "knight of wands", "seven of wands", "ten of cups", "page of swords", "eight of wands", "two of cups", "i am bad at naming things"] image = "./3_swords.png" description = "I'm deeply embarrassed about my short fiction experiments, but not embarassed enough not to post them online."
 +++

 > I’m told by numerous sources that one of the keys to writing well is simply to write badly until you have exhausted your ready supply of dogshit words.